What steps should be taken after noticing an iron burn mark?

 Introduction

 Discovering an iron burn mark on clothing or fabric can be disheartening, but it’s important to take immediate action to prevent further damage and potentially salvage the affected item.
-Iron burn marks occur when the fabric comes into direct contact with a hot iron, resulting in discoloration or scorch marks.
-In this guide, we will outline the necessary steps to take after noticing an iron burn mark, providing specific instructions to help minimize the damage and restore the affected fabric.
+Iron burn marks on clothes occur when the fabric comes into direct contact with a hot iron, resulting in discoloration or scorch marks.
+In this guide, we will outline the necessary steps to take after noticing an iron burn mark, providing specific instructions of how to remove iron burn marks from clothes, to help minimize the damage and restore the affected fabric.

 clothes iron